Utah Rental Laws – An Overview of Landlord Tenant Rights in South Ogden

 Landlord Entry

-Landlords in Utah can enter their tenant’s rented unit after serving them notice of at least 24 hours under state laws.
-The only exception for advanced notice is in case of an emergency, where landlords can enter in urgent circumstances.
+Landlords in Utah can enter their tenant’s rental unit after serving them notice of at least 24 hours under state laws.
+The only exception for advanced notice is in case of an emergency, where landlords can enter for urgent circumstances with no notice given.

 Bottom Line